eXept Software AG Logo

 o formatterClass

-return the parser to use for formatting (prettyPrinting) this class -
+return a class to use for formatting (prettyPrinting) this class -

 this can be redefined in special classes, to format classes with